Metropolitan-Council/.github/PULL_REQUEST_TEMPLATE/public_repository_request.md

     - Scan for secrets with [Talisman](https://thoughtworks.github.io/talisman/) and remove secrets
     - If secrets exist in the git history, consider using a tool like [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) or create a new repository and copy/paste all materials (excluding .git/)
 1. The code must meet professional standards
     - All commit messages, code comments and other documentation are professional and informative.
+If there are substandard commit messages in the git history, consider creating a new repository and copy/pasting all materials (exlcuding .git/).
-    - A .gitignore file is required, and should at a minimum contain:
+    - A .gitignore file is required, and should at a minimum contain
+        ```gitignore
-      - .*
+            .*
-      - !.gitignore
+            !.gitignore
+        ```
     - All code should be documented, at a minimum describing what the code does, and a description of parameters, returned values and side-effects.
 1. The code must have an approved OSS license, e.g., MIT, Apache-2.0, BSD-3, with the Metropolitan Council as the license holder.
 	- Data or documentation repositories should have an appropriate data license, e.g., PDDL-10, CC0-1.0, CC-BY-4.0.